songweizhi/HgtSIM/README.md

         # with 'mixed' mode (e.g. 5-25%)
         python3 HgtSIM.py -t genes.fasta -d distribution.txt -f input_genomes -r 1-0-1-1 -x fna -mixed -mini 5 -maxi 25

 1. The ratio of mutation categories (separated with dash).
 The default setting is '1-0-1-1'.
-Please refer to the manuscript (http://dx.doi.org/10.7717/peerj.4015) or the figure below for its setting.
+Please refer to the publication (http://dx.doi.org/10.7717/peerj.4015) or the figure below for its setting.

     ![ratio_selection](images/ratio_selection.jpg)